Our Lady of the Most Holy Rosary, Queen of the Caracol: Devotion

 This Caracol caught the attention of the committee on the Marian procession in Intramuros.
 In December 1982, the Virgin and the people of Rosario were invited to participate in the annual Grand Marian Procession in Intramuros.
-People applauded as the Virgin and her devotees danced to the joyful tune of the “Pandanggo”.
-Even the Apostolic Nuncio to the Philippines that time, the Most Reverend Bruno Torpigiliani, D.D. was deeply touched by the scene.
+People applauded as the Virgin and her devotees danced to the joyful tune of the "Pandanggo".
+Even the Apostolic Nuncio to the Philippines that time, Bruno Torpigiliani, was deeply touched by the scene.
 Hence, he commented that this was the first time he witnessed such a deep and strong filial devotion to the Blessed Mother.

 Organizations

-The Confradia de la Nuestra Senora del Santissimo Rosario, Reina de Caracol (Confraternity of Our Lady of the Most Holy Rosary, Queen of Caracol or the Kapisanan ng Mahal na Birhen ng Santo Rosario) is a church organization dedicated to the patroness.
+The Cofradia de la Nuestra Senora del Santisimo Rosario, Reina del Caracol (Confraternity of Our Lady of the Most Holy Rosary, Queen of Caracol or the Kapisanan ng Mahal na Birhen ng Santo Rosario) is a church organization dedicated to the patroness.